Sawvel Sees Progress, Demands Cleaner Execution After First Day in Pads

 Running back Samuel “Tote” Harris sees it firsthand.

-“It’s good, but you definitely got to put your head in the in between the lines you're not reading,” Harris said.
+“It’s good, but you definitely got to put your head IN between the lines you're not reading,” Harris said.
 “Because the language, if you miss one thing, you'll miss an entire play.
 It's a really good offense.”

 Quarterbacks

 Probably the most glaring difference in the quarterback room is the chemistry.
-Christian Taylor was active the entire practice, very involved, and it's not something we’ve seen in Laramie in a while.
+Christian Taylor was active throughout practice, very involved, and it's at a different level than what we saw in Laramie the last couple of years.
 The communication in the room appears to be really good.
 William and Mary transfer QB Tyler Hughes is settling right into the scheme of things.

 Not just your average QB…